Yashvant-Chhapwale-Course-Work/GitHub_Prompts/README.md

 # Git-GitHub
-This repository contains notes and commands I've studied for setting up and using GitHub effectively.
-This repository provides essential Git commands for setting up and working with GitHub, including repository initialization, branching, merging and collaboration.
+- This Repository contains notes and commands I've studied for setting up and using `GitHub` effectively.
+- This Repository provides essential `Git` commands for setting up and working with GitHub, including `repository initialization`, `branching`, `merging` and `collaboration`.